UBCHREST/ablate/docs/content/development/UsingGitWithABLATE.md

    1. Assign any reviewer that you would like to review the pr.
    1. Create the pull request
    ![github configuring pr issue](assets/github_issue_pr.png)
 1. Squash and Merge your pull request once all of the tests have run/pass and your code changes are reviewed.
 If the tests fail or if changes are requested you can simply make changes to your local branch and push.
-The PR will be automatically updated and the test re-run.
+The PR will be automatically updated and the tests re-run.
 1. Once your code changes have been merged, you will want to [update your fork](#updating-your-fork).

 ## Updating your Fork
-Before you can do complete a Pull Request or if you need a newer version of ABLATE you will need to update your fork with changes to ABLATE.
+Before you can do complete a Pull Request or if you need a newer version of ABLATE you will need to update your fork with the changes to ABLATE.
 [GitHub Syncing](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) provides detailed direction for updating your repository.
 A summary specific to ABLATE is provided here.

 1. **Access your Git Fork** If you have been using your repository it probably has been locally cloned.
 2. **Add Upstream URL** You need to tell git to check the ABLATE repository for changes.
 This is done by setting the Git repository as upstream.
+This only needs to be done once.
    ```bash
    # Navigate into your local fork repository